 The Company's newest branch - based in North Texas and lead by internationally award-winning choreographer Joshua L. Peugh - bridges the gap between East and West.
 Hailed as "a rising star in the Dallas dance arena" (DIYdancer.com), DCCD made its American debut in 2013 and was soon after recognized in the top ten of TheaterJones' "2013 Review: The Year in Dance."
 It has been praised as "frequently stunning, and always fascinating" (DFW.com).

 From Belize, Central America, Mr. Thompson is a graduate of Belhaven University (Jackson, Mississippi) where he received his B.F.A. in Dance Performance and Choreography.
 He received additional training from Belize National Dance Company and Dramatic Forces School of Dance.
 Throughout his youth, he dedicated his time volunteering with different organizations that were purposed for the betterment of the arts and youths of Belize.
-His previous dance experience includes serving as dancer, choreographer and teacher for Belize National Dance Company and dancing with Talk Dance Company of Jackson, Mississippi.
-Mr. Thompson recently danced with the internationally acclaimed Dallas Black Dance Theatre (Aug 2010- May 2014 ).
-Before his professional dance experience, he has directed and choreographed four productions for the Rotary Club of Belize, benefitting The Gift of Life Program.
-His special community interests include working with organizations that work for the betterment and development of youth.
+His previous dance experience includes serving as dancer, choreographer, and teacher for Belize National Dance Company and dancing with Talk Dance Company of Jackson, Mississippi.
+Mr. Thompson is an alumnus of the internationally acclaimed Dallas Black Dance Theatre (Aug 2010- May 2014).
+Before his professional dance experience, he has directed and choreographed four productions for the Rotary Club of Belize, benefiting The Gift of Life Program (2006-2009).
+His special community interests include working with organizations that work for the development of youth.
 Mr. Thompson is passionate about education and artistic excellence.
 Recently, Jamie served as the Executive/ Artistic Director for the International Conservatory of Performing Arts in North Texas.
 His goal is to continue to establish a potent international organization that serves as a laboratory for the advancement of the arts: education, artistic excellence, and commerce.

 Dallas Black Dance Theatre Founder/Artistic Director, Ann Williams, began Dallas Black Dance Theatre II in September 2000 to feature the best and most promising students of the Dallas Black Dance Academy.
 Over time, the company has grown in breadth, attracting artists who aspire to professional careers in dance.